Merle Norman Stadium

 Merle Norman Stadium is a beach volleyball facility located in Los Angeles, California, United States.
-The on-campus USC facility, built in 2013, serves as the home of the USC Trojans women's beach volleyball team.
+The on-campus USC facility, built in 2013, serves as the home of the USC Trojans women's beach volleyball.
 The facility has three sand courts where USC plays its home matches and holds practices.

 History

-Ground was broken to construct the venue in July 2012 from donations of several USC alumni, including Jack and Helen Nethercutt.
-The stadium opened on March 7, 2013, and was named after Merle Norman.
+Ground was broken to construct the venue in July 2012 from donations of several USC alumni, including Jack Nethercutt II.
+The stadium opened on March 7, 2013, and was named after Nethercutt's aunt, Merle Norman.

 The Trojans went undefeated at the stadium in 2014, 2015, and 2017.
 As of July 2020, the Trojans are 34–4 at the stadium.
+As of 2023, the Trojans have won 5 NCAA Beach Volleyball National Championships since the NCAA program's foundation in 2016.

 Events

 The women's beach volleyball team played their first dual match in the stadium on March 10, 2013, versus Loyola Marymount.

 The 2016 Pac-12 Conference beach volleyball championships were held at the stadium, which the USC Trojans won.